Please Enjoy These Free Guided Practices and Resources

 - Seated meditation – UCSD Center for mindfulness (21:03)

-Mindful movement practices involve some form of intentional movement such as walking, yoga, tai chi or simple stretching.
+Mindful movement practices involve some form of intentional movements such as walking, yoga, tai chi, or simple stretching.
 The intention in the practice is often to focus on the breath and body, noticing sensations in moments of movement and moments of stillness.

 - Gentle mindful yoga followed by mindfulness of breath – Corey Roos, White Cloud Wellness (32:27)